 There is a lot of reasons here are a few:

 - It feels great to do what you love and be able to make money doing it.
-So, if you are in love with making music, this is a great way to live your best life
+So, if you’re in love with making music, this is a great way to live your best life

-- It is straightforward to sell your beats nowadays.
-With online stores and platforms that make it easy to upload and market yourself to the masses, it is super simple to get your sound out there
+- It’s straightforward to sell your beats nowadays.
+With online stores and platforms that make it easy to upload and market yourself to the masses, it’s super simple to get your sound out there

-- Your beats could be a lifesaver for content creators that needs some unique sounds to make their content feel complete
+- Your beats could be a lifesaver for content creators that need some unique sounds to make their content feel complete

-- It is not just a hobby anymore and can be a legitimate money-making business.
+- It’s not just a hobby anymore and can be a legitimate money-making business.
 You can build your brand and market yourself to craft a high-quality revenue source

 - You want to make money to buy new equipment for your home studio setup

-Now that you know why it is such a great idea to take your passion and turn it into a business, let’s look at just exactly how to sell beats.
+Now that you know why it’s such a great idea to take your passion and turn it into a business, let’s look at just exactly HOW to sell beats.

-The last thing you need to do is make sure all your sample tracks are either royalty-free, or you have purchased the right to use them.
+The LAST thing you need to do is make sure all your sample tracks are either royalty-free or if you purchased the right to use them.

-Where Is The Best Place Sell Beats Online?
+Where Is The Best Place to Sell Beats Online?

-These are the best sites for online beat selling.
+These are some of the best sites for online beat selling.